 - Teacher recommendation

 - An "A" average in art classes

 - Interest in art as a career

 - AP Studio Art prerequisite courses:

-- o Basic Drawing and Design 1 and 2
+- Basic Drawing and Design 1 and 2

-- o Painting
+- Painting

-- o Studio Art
+- Studio Art

-VI.
+AP Studio Art VI.
 Articulation/Scope & Sequence/Time Frame

 AP Studio Art is a one-year elective course.